edmundbalili/simplejwt/README.md

     - [GET] /verify : accepts token to verify
     - [DELETE] /logout : accepts token and flags it as blacklisted token to avoid reuse
     - [POST] /create :
-      - accepts auth bearer token;
+      - accepts auth bearer token
       - a mock endpoint that undergoes token checking before processing data
       - this endpoint assumes data entry and is just a proof-of-concept